nasdesps/portfolio/content/projects/running-deepseek-r1-on-docker-container-on-ubuntu.md

 ---
 title: "Dive into AI Fun: Running DeepSeek-R1 on a Docker Container on Ubuntu"
+date: 2025-02-21
 dateString: Feb 2025
+description: "Dive into local AI!
+This guide shows you how to easily run the powerful DeepSeek-R1 model on Ubuntu using Ollama and Docker, complete with all the necessary commands for setup and execution."
 draft: false
 tags:
   - Docker